Last updated on 2026-02-02

 Featured Experiences

-The Veterinary Technician Diploma program offers several unique features that enhance the learning experience:
+The Veterinary Technician program offers several unique experiences that enhance learning and professional development:

 Career Options

-Graduates of the Veterinary Technician Diploma program can pursue various career opportunities in Canada, including:
+Graduates of the Veterinary Technician Diploma program can pursue a variety of career paths in Canada, including:

-• Research Technician: Assist in biomedical research involving animals, contributing to advancements in veterinary medicine.
+- Research Technician: Assist in biomedical research involving animals, contributing to studies that advance veterinary medicine and animal health.

 These roles highlight the diverse opportunities available to graduates, allowing them to make a significant impact in the field of veterinary medicine.